PrimeHegel/QWash-/README.md

 flutter run

 ```

 ## Known Issues
 - In admin page, when we close the machine laundry.
 It doesn't shows not available in the admin home screen

+## One Thing You Might Be Wondering
+_What if there is people using the washing machine without the app?_
+Based on our dorm rules, if there is people who using not on their schedule, we can take it out the clothes from the washing machine.
+So, if there is someone who using washing machine but not using the app.
+We can take it out.
+Actually, we can use IOT for knowing if the washing machine are in use or not.
+But, we implement this rules for temporary, but if this app useful maybe later on we can put IOT.

 ## Credits
 - Using FlutterFire  https://firebase.flutter.dev/